Optimization Algorithms as Robust Feedback Controllers: Introduction

-The following idealized yet general example of a gradient system interconnected with a physical plant illustrates the central idea of this article and serves as a starting point for subsequent comparisons and variations.
+The following idealized yet general example of a gradient system interconnected with a physical plant illustrates the idea {\tb at the center of this review} and {\tb some of the associated challenges}. {\tb Many of the assumptions made in the following are for illustrative purposes and are not needed in general.}

 \begin{example} Consider a dynamic nonlinear plant

 where $\zeta,u$ and $y$ are the state, input, and output, and $d$ denotes an additive disturbance.
 The vector field $f(\cdot, \cdot)$ and the map $g(\cdot)$ describe the process and output measurement, respectively.